thriveweb/sailinginparadise/content/pages/about.md

       title: Cruise Hostess/Guest Relations
     - content: >-
         Daniel is a former tradesman and joined our crew after years on the water at the Whitsunday Islands.
-Dan loves to make you laugh and he is always up for a chat!
+He loves to make you laugh and he is always up for a chat!